Vacation Rental by Owner information

 Be in compliance

-The state of Colorado has several compliance requirements for all vacation rentals.
+While marketplace facilitators collect taxes on your behalf, the state of Colorado has several compliance requirements for all vacation rentals.
 These are primarily related to lodgers and sales tax, which the Colorado Department of Revenue collects.
-In order to operate a vacation rental you must:
+In order to operate a vacation rental independently of a marketplace facilitator, you must:

 - Maintain a state sales tax license through the Colorado Department of Revenue.